RubixML/ML/docs/anomaly-detectors/isolation-forest.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/AnomalyDetectors/IsolationForest.php">Source</a></span>

 # Isolation Forest
-An ensemble detector comprised of Isolation Trees each trained on a different subset of the training set.
+An ensemble anomaly detector comprised of Isolation Trees each trained on a different subset of the training set.
+Isolation Trees are a type of randomized decision tree that assigns an isolation score based on the depth in the tree a sample reaches upon search.
 The Isolation Forest works by averaging the isolation score of a sample across a user-specified number of trees.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Ranking](api.md#ranking), [Persistable](../persistable.md)